 If you find this site helpful please click "like" here...

-Guitar String Names is Part 1 of a 14 part VIDEO Series on Beginner Guitar Lessons.
+Guitar String Names is Part 1 of a 14 part VIDEO Series on Learn to Play Guitar Lessons.
 We will Learn how to string a guitar using Martin guitar strings.
 We'll cover equipment needed, the names of the strings and the process involved in removing and stringing an acoustic guitar.